bjornmagnusson/kube-app-packager/README.md

 [![CircleCI](https://circleci.com/gh/bjornmagnusson/kube-app-packager/tree/master.svg?style=svg)](https://circleci.com/gh/bjornmagnusson/kube-app-packager/tree/master)

 kube-app-packager is responsible for packaging an Kubernetes Application in an shippable format.
+It is based on the most recent official stable Docker base image
 Done by packaging a Helm Chart together with used Docker images into tarball Application tarball will be available in the current directory